cf-toolsuite/sanford/docs/RUN.md

 tanzu domain-binding create sanford --domain sanford.sbx.tpk8s.cloudmonk.me --entrypoint main --port 443
 ```

-> Replace the portion of the value of `--domain` before the application name above with your own sub-domain (or with one your Platform Enginer setup on your behalf).
+> Replace the portion of the value of `--domain` before the application name above with your own sub-domain (or with one your Platform Engineer setup on your behalf).

 Checkout [ENDPOINTS.md](ENDPOINTS.md) to see what you can do.